New Zealand Women Teachers' Association: Status and rights of women

 Elsie Andrews was a strong advocate for the right of women to be educated and for their status as teachers to be recognised and valued.
 In 1929 in her opening of the annual conferences of the Association, she looked historically at attitudes toward women and while she acknowledged that by the end of the nineteenth century, women in England "thought for themselves, worked for themselves, and elected their own standards of modest and good conduct", at the time she was writing, in New Zealand there was the "survival of the ancient prejudice against the freedom of opportunity demanded by womenkind."
 She noted how this played out in education in the country with no women teachers as heads of a large school, appointed as an inspector or holding a responsible position within the Department of Education.
 In the address, Andrews concluded that women teachers "are not asking for preferential treatment...concessions or indulgences...they ask for justice."
 In 1936 Andrews discussed the place of women in civic life, noting that while "home building" was important, the "whole duty of women embraced duties, responsibilities and privileges in a wider sphere."
-In the same article, she suggested that even if women were treated fairly, the education system system was biased in favour of boys and showed how girls' schools were under resourced compared to those for boys.
+In the same article, she suggested that even if women were treated fairly, the education system was biased in favour of boys and showed how girls' schools were under resourced compared to those for boys.
 Andrews maintained that political careers for women were "prevented by the tradition which kept these departments jealously guarded as a close preserve for man" and in general employment, women were paid less than men for the same work.
 Her concluding point was that it was important for any woman to have a respected place in civic life there should be no restrictions on her labour, so she could "attain that stage of development which would fit her to be the companion of man in the direction of humanity."

 M.A.
 Bradstock, the president of NZWTA at the time, suggested to the annual meeting of the organisation in 1959 that the status of a teacher could be determined by their role and impact within the community.
 She noted that "teachers should be acknowledged as one of the key persons in our society" and the quality of the relationships between "teachers and their fellow citizens...would lead to a fuller education for young people who would be the makers of tomorrow's history."